Shale: Properties, characteristics and uses

 Large amounts of liquid and gaseous hydrocarbons could be extracted from this rock by heating the rock and treating it with some solvents.

-See also Staurolite: Characteristics, Meaning and Uses
+See also Feldspars: Characteristics, examples and uses

 However, at present it is not possible to adequately control the emissions and waste products that would be generated by the extraction of hydrocarbons from the oil shales.